realChrisDeBon/GyroPrompt/README.md

 GyroPrompt was intended to be a Win console-based scripting language centered around the GyroCloud and DogeCoin.

 Imagine Python but it's a little bloated, Python is also yelling at you in all caps, and there's a PythonCloud where you use DogeCoin for hosting cloud apps, blockchains attached to namespaces (long term plan was to allow sub-cryptos to be launched with a few commands), namespaces for cloud apps, and file storage.
 That was the end goal for GyroPrompt.
-And I had made lots of progress.
+And I had made lots of progress in laying the ground work.

 The GyroCloud was a simple SQL Server that would manage user accounts, namespaces, and file storage for users.
 I had a system set up where GyroPrompt would make .gs become a system recognized file type and would automatically run - much like how a .bat or .vbs automatically executes when opened.
 This feature was mysteriously patched by Microsoft in a security update